 In rowing travel circles, this event is legendary.
 How could it not be?
 Imagine Venice without motor boats for a morning.
 Thousands of rowed or paddled watercraft take to the waters for a 30 km “race”, which begins with a cannon shot from St. Mark’s Square.
 The route takes rowers through the lagoon to Burano, down to Murano and back along the famous canals to St. Marks to receive a participation medal.
-Rowers come from around the world, with quads, eights, various Venetian style rowing boats, plus kayaks, canoes, SUPs and anything else that moves forward with oars.
-Join us for a unique weekend in Venice and claim your Vogalonga story.
+Rowers come from around the world, with quads, eights, various Venetian style rowing boats, plus kayaks, canoes, SUPs and anything else that moves forward with oars or paddles.
+Join us for a wonderful weekend in Venice and claim your Vogalonga story.
 Everyone has one.

 |Daily Distances||Boats||Group Size|

 |30 km + distance to and from start/finish – approximately 40 km||coxed coastal quads||Maximum is 20|